mortenskoett/itu-devops-group-noname/report/chapters/302_repo_and_branch_strategy.md

 We did also have a private repository that only stored credentials that cannot be stored in the public repository.

 ### Distirbuted workflow
 As described in section 3.00 we all had the same role.
-We therefore decided to make use of a centralized workflow.
-We would all be working directly on our shared repository.
-We did, however, make use of code reviews as described in the following section.
+We therefore decided to make use of a centralized workflow where we were all working on our shared repository.
+We did, however, make use of code reviews so that we could not push changes directly to all branches.
+This is described in the following section.

 ### Branching strategy
 We follow a branching policy where each feature or separete part of the code base is developed in its own feature branch (topic branch) before finally being pull requested into the master branch.